-DEV-0175 Get Ready for Computers O CR
+DEV-0175 Get Ready for Computers OCR

-This 4 - 6 hour workshop is for students who need an introduction to basic computer skills, have anxiety about computers, or have had an extended absence from computers.
+This 4-6 hour workshop is for students who need an introduction to basic computer skills, have anxiety about computers, or have had an extended absence from computers.
 The workshop includes individualized and self-directed study in a supportive environment to help students develop college ready computer skills.
-Topics will include basic computer workstation setup, mouse coordination and keyboard tour, saving files and basic file/folder management, activating your Blackboard account, checking your instructor contact information and syllabus on Blackboard, creating a free web email account and sending email within Blackboard.
+Topics will include basic computer workstation setup, mouse coordination and keyboard tour, saving files and basic file/folder management, logging into the college portal, checking your instructor contact information and syllabus and exploring common communication options in online learning.